Utricularia reniformis

-Utricularia reniformis is a large perennial carnivorous plant that belongs to the genus Utricularia.
+Utricularia reniformis is a large perennial carnivorous plant that belongs to the Bladderwort genus Utricularia of the family Lentibulariaceae.
 U. reniformis is endemic to Brazil.
 It was originally published and described by Augustin Saint-Hilaire in 1830.
 It usually grows as a terrestrial plant in wet grasslands and only sometimes as an epiphyte in the water-filled leaf axils of some bromeliad species.
 It is typically found between altitudes of 750 m and 1900 m in its southern range and up to 2500 m in its northern range.
 It has been collected in flower between October and March.

+Description

+The foliage leaves are kidney-shaped (like Dichondra) and about 7 cm wide.
+The ingenious trap leaves grow out of the succulent white rhizome and remain below the surface of the soil or mulch.
+The two to five zygomorphic flowers are on an upright raceme and have two vertical gold stripes edged with purple on the upper half of the corolla.